ajtock/NGS_intro_Cambridge_SysBio/README.md

 Each alignment line has a minimum of 11 tab-separated fields, with a variable number of optional fields.
 From left to right, the 11 mandatory fields are:

-1. Name of read that aligned
+1. Name of the read that aligned

 2. Sum of all applicable bitwise flags.
 There are 11 possible flags with decimal encodings: